 During those studies, she also wrote and began publishing poems that culminated in her book, Red Under the Skin, which was chosen for the Agnes Lynch Starrett Prize from the University of Pittsburgh Press in 1993.
 Natasha began teaching in the Vermont College of Fine Arts low–residency MFA in writing program in 1996 and accepted a fulltime job from Westminster College in Salt Lake City in 1998.
 She and Tyrone moved to Salt Lake City where he ran a catering business after an unfulfilling stint as the executive chef at the University of Utah food service.
 Natasha’s second book, Bend (Tupelo), was published in 2004, and a year later she received a Fulbright award to teach in Ljubljana, Slovenia.
 During this time, she got to know her Slovenian cousins and came to love this alpine country of two million people tucked between Austria, Italy, Croatia, and Hungary.
 After three years of treatment for T–cell lymphoma, Tyrone Robertson died in 2008.

 In 2009, Natasha fell in love with her wife Laura Ann Manning, a native Boston sports fan who works in IT for the Veteran’s Administration.
 They live in the foothills of Salt Lake City until Laura’s job (2021) and Natasha’s retirement (2022) from Westminster made it possible for them to move to a coop apartment in Washington, DC.
 Natasha’s favorite pastime is cooking (particularly baking), and she often supplies friends with customized celebration cakes.
 Her third book of poems,Vivarium, (Tupelo) and a postmodern poetry handbook, Windows and Doors: A Poet Reads Literary Theory (University of Michigan), were published in 2014.
-In 2020, her book of personal essays-memoir, Terroir: Essays on Otherness, will be out from Trinity University Press.
+In 2020, her book of personal essays-memoir, Terroir: Love, Out of Place, is out from Trinity University Press.
 In 2023, The Future Will Call You Something Else, a new book of poems from Tupelo, will be released.

 Natasha’s poems, reviews, and essays have appeared in many periodicals, including The Henry James Review, American Poetry Review, Copper Nickel, Kenyon Review, New Republic, Poetry, Paris Review, Gettysburg Review, Ploughshares, Rhino, Shenandoah, The Writer’s Chronicle, and The New York Times.